Reflection

 • The three laws of reflection are as follows:

-• Specular reflection occurs when light waves reflect off a smooth surface such as a mirror.
-The arrangement of the waves remains the same and an image of objects that the light has already encountered become visible to an observer.
+• Specular reflection occurs when light waves reflect off a smooth surface, such as a mirror.
+The arrangement of the waves remains the same and forms an image of objects that the light has already encountered, which becomes visible to an observer.

-• Diffuse reflection takes place when light reflects off a rough surface.
-In this case, scattering takes place and waves are reflected randomly in many different directions and so no image is produced.
+• Diffuse reflection occurs when light reflects off a rough surface, such as a painted wall.
+In this case, scattering takes place, and waves are reflected randomly in many different directions, so no image is formed.

-• Reflection can take place regardless of the optical density of the medium through which the incident light is propagating or of the medium it bounces off.
+• Reflection occurs irrespective of the optical density of a medium through which the incident light is propagating or of the medium off which it bounces.